isaacgriffith/dp-rot-analysis/README.md

-# dp-rot-analysis
+#Design Pattern Rot Analysis

-Design Pattern Rot Analysis
+This project represents on going work in the area of Design Pattern Rot analysis.